Arthur Cotton Moore: Career

-Architecture

 Style

 Moore described his architectural style in his non-preservation work as Modernism with Baroque sensibilities.
 Some have referred to this style as “post-postmodernism.”
 It is a lighter, even an entertaining modern interpretation of the exuberant style that flourished in Europe from the middle of the 17th century to the early 18th century.
 People are tired of endless grid-crunching, Moore said.
 Baroque deals with modern design's fear and loathing of the curve - just what I think is missing in modern design.